-As you might know, I diversified my Peer-to-Peer lending investments over several platforms, mainly across Europe at the moment.
-Between all those platforms, the first one I ever invested on is the Bondora platform, which is still one of the biggest positions in my P2P lending portfolio.
+As you might know, I like to diversify my Peer-to-Peer lending investments over several platforms, mainly in Europe.
+Between all those platforms, the first one I ever invested on was Bondora.

-In this article, I will review the Bondora platform, on which I invested about one year ago.
-I will tell you more about the platform, what is the current state of the available loans there, and finally, I will tell you about my portfolio on this platform & how it is performing after one year of investing.
+In this article, I will review the Bondora platform, on which I invested over 4 years ago.
+I will tell you more about the platform, what is the current state of the available loans there, and finally, I will tell you about my portfolio on this platform & how it is performing after all those years of investing.

 Bondora is a Peer-to-Peer lending platform based in Estonia, and one of the largest platform in Europe.
 According to their website, they processed more than 250 million worth of loans since they opened in 2009.
 That's an impressive track record for a Peer-to-Peer lending company with more than 11 years of successful operation.
 The platform is accessible to most investors based in Europe, and they are currently serving loans in Estonia, Finland and Spain.

 Like many other platforms in Europe, they have no fees for investors on the primary market.
 The only fees you would have to pay is when you invest in the secondary market (buying shares in loans other people already invested in), but that’s not something I did at the moment.